devonbirdseye/devonbirdseye.github.io/CurriculumVitae.md

 National Science Foundation Graduate Research Fellowship, 2019

 C.H.
-Muller Award for Excellence in the Plant Sciences, University of California, Santa Barbara, 2014
+Muller Award for Excellence in the Plant Sciences, 2014

-Distinction in the Major, Department of Ecology, Evolution, and Marine Biology, University of California, Santa Barbara, 2014
+Distinction in the Major, University of California Santa Barbara, 2014

-Academic Honors, University of California, Santa Barbara, 2014

 ## Teaching Experience